JasonnLim/Ethereum-Lottery/README.md

 3. Get ETH from Rinkeby Faucet

 # How to run
-1. Go to web3.js and follow the comments to change the statement
+1. Locate web3.js in src folder and follow the comments to change the statement
 2. npm start